 Families can talk about the Harry Potter series.
 Do you like the books or movies better?

-What themes from the first in the series pop up again in later installments?
+Which themes from the first in the series pop up again in later installments?

 What do you think about Harry and his friends going away to school?
 Would you ever want to do something like that?

 |DVD release date:||May 28, 2002|